 For example, I vaguely remember reading something interesting about formatting information in tables in reports.
-When I search “format reports,” my notes on WiT (words in tables) pops right up that I took at a conference and an article I saved from the Internet.
+When I search “format reports,” my notes on WiT (words in tables) that I took at a conference and an article I saved from the Internet pops right up.
 Similarly, if I have too much kale in the refrigerator, I can search “kale” to pull all my recipes that contain kale.

 Create multiple notebooks and tag anything to cross-reference easily.

 Evernote is indispensable to a business writer.
-It will help you contain the deluge of information we all face and retrieve it when you need.
+It will help you contain the deluge of information we all face and retrieve it when you need it.

-It’s a free add-on for Gmail.
-When you receive an email from someone, Rapportive appears on the right side of your screen and names the sender, states their position and company, identifies the sender's location, and shares LinkedIn, Twitter, Facebook, Skype, and website links.
+When you receive an email from someone, Hubspot Sales appears on the right side of your screen and names the sender, states their position and company, identifies the sender's location, and shares LinkedIn, Twitter, Facebook, Skype, and website links.

 Instantly gain contextual information about your email contacts to ensure you provide the information they need.

-Rapportive is a bit big-brother-watching, but millions of people use this add-on tool to help develop a better rapport with contacts.
+It's is a bit big-brother-watching, but millions of people use this add-on tool to streamline email communication and help develop a better rapport with contacts.